antipainK/DiscordChatBackupper/README.md

  - packs all the files in one `.zip`
  - uploads zipped package to Discord chat, where the command was sent (if it's size is appropriate)
  - if any problems during uploading to Discord occur, program uploads the package to [www.file.io](https://www.file.io/), thus generating one-time download link, which is then sent in Discord chat

+It's primary feature was to be used as a backup for server, where users were voting on pictures using Discord Reactions.

  ___